Information, support and advice for LGBT+ students.

-There are various committees and services throughout the University which can offer you advice and support on any specific issues you may have, such as coming out.
-Visit the pages below to view our range of Student Support Services.
+There are various committees and services throughout the University which can offer advice and support on any specific issues you may have, such as coming out.

 You can also contact a welfare officer or committee member from the Students’ Union LGBT+ committee for advice and support on all related issues.

-The video below outlines some of our student’s coming out experiences.
+The video below outlines some of our student’s experiences of coming out.

 Please visit the page below for further information.